 The Villages, FL, built its first permanent courts.

-Joel Pritchard passed away at age 72.
+Joel Pritchard (co-founder of the sport) passed away at age 72.
 Although he was Washington State’s Lieutenant governor for a while, he is probably better known for his connection to the birth of pickleball.

 The first Thousand Trails tournament was held at Pio Pico RV Resort, CA.